MaciejZab/node-vue-postgres/README.md

         - git clone https://github.com/MaciejZab/node-vue-postgres.git

-    2. Adjust Settings in .env File:
+    2. Adjust Settings with toAdjust.env file:

-        Navigate to the project directory and configure settings in the .env file according to your environment requirements.
+        Navigate to the project directory and rename 'toAdjust.env' file to '.env', then configure settings according to your requirements.

     3. Install Dependencies: